apache/mynewt-site/versions/v1_3_0/docs/os/get_started/cross_tools.md

 # Installing the Cross Tools for ARM

 This page shows you how to install the tools to build, run, and debug Mynewt OS applications that run on supported ARM target boards.
-It shows you how to install the following tools on Mac OS, Linux and Windows:
+It shows you how to install the following tools on macOS, Linux and Windows:

 * ARM cross toolchain to compile and build Mynewt applications for the target boards.
 * Debuggers to load and debug applications on the target boards.